 In QA, not all tests are created equal.
-With Test Priority, you can set a priority for each test case in your suite to indicate the relative importance of that test flow to your app, and start to see results in order of priority (with P1 tests first).
+Using Test Priority, you can rank each test case in a test suite to indicate its relative importance in your application flow.
+Moreover, you can view all your tests in order of priority, starting with P1.

-- When requesting tests via Test Designer, you can specify how important each test returned to you should be when you upload the videos or introduce text outlines;
+- When requesting tests via the Test Writing Service, you can specify the priority for each test returned

-You can also use the CLI to add priority.
-When using the CLI, we will validate that a P1, P2 or P3 priority was added when you upload the tests.
+You can also use the Rainforest CLI to add a priority.
+The CLI confirms that a P1, P2, or P3 priority is added when you upload the test.